justarist/simple-music-player/README.md

 - **Interactive Navigation**: Supports audio seeking by clicking on individual words or entire lines within the lyric display.
 - **Local File Processing**: Operates entirely within the client-side environment.
 No audio or lyric data is uploaded to external servers, ensuring user privacy.
 - **Dual-Input Interface**: Supports both drag-and-drop functionality and traditional file selection buttons for music and lyric loading.
+- **Fetching lyrics from LRCLIB**: Supports fetching lyrics from LRCLIB by track name, artist name and album name (you have to fill it manually)

 ## Usage Instructions